-The Jamaica debt crisis has retarded the growth and resilience of most of the hard working people of the beautiful island.
-The economy of Jamaica is in great difficulties and has been for some time now.
-Jamaica is one of the most indebted countries in the world.
+For years the debt crisis in Jamaica has retarded the growth and resilience of most of the hard working people of the beautiful island.
+The economy has been in great difficulties and has been for some time now.
+Based on surveys Jamaica is one of the most indebted countries in the world.

 Jamaica! the land of wood and water, the pearl of the Caribbean is an island in a financial crisis